Canner/WrenAI/README.md

 ## ⭐️ Community

 - Welcome to our [Discord server](https://discord.gg/5DvshJqG8Z) to give us feedback!
-- If there is any issues, please visit [GitHub Issues](https://github.com/Canner/WrenAI/issues).
+- If there are any issues, please visit [GitHub Issues](https://github.com/Canner/WrenAI/issues).

 Do note that our [Code of Conduct](./CODE_OF_CONDUCT.md) applies to all Wren AI community channels.
 Users are **highly encouraged** to read and adhere to them to avoid repercussions.